QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus/uml.md

 [Go back](../menus.md)

-You can generate an UML diagram from the selected classes, using the following shortcuts
+You can generate a UML diagram from the selected classes, using the following shortcuts

 * `CTRL+ALT+MAJ+U`
 * `CTRL+ALT+U`